liam-nguyen/note/wiki/docs/OS/操作系统概念/12 IO Systems.md

 ![interrupt-driven-IO-cycle](figures/interrupt-driven-IO-cycle.png)

 The interrupt mechanism accepts an address—a number that selects a specific interrupt-handling routine from a small set.
 In most architectures, this address is an offset in a table called the **interrupt vector**(中断向量).
 This vector contains the memory addresses of specialized interrupt handlers.
+In practice, however, computers have more devices (and, hence, interrupt handlers) than they have address elements in the interrupt vector, so each element in the interrupt vector points to the head of a list of interrupt handlers (**interrupt chaining**).

 !!! example "Interrupt Vector for the Intel Pentium Processor"

-    The vector number from 0 to 31, which are nonmaskable, are used to signal various error conditions (which cause system crashes), page faults (needing immediate action), and debugging requests (stopping normal operation and jumping to a debugger application).
-The vector number from 32 to 255, which are maskable, are used for purposes such as device-generated interrupts.
+    The vector number from 0 to 31, which are *nonmaskable*, are used to signal various error conditions (which cause system crashes), page faults (needing immediate action), and debugging requests (stopping normal operation and jumping to a debugger application).
+The vector number from 32 to 255, which are *maskable*, are used for purposes such as device-generated interrupts.

     ![interrupt_vector](figures/interrupt_vector.png)

 The interrupt mechanism also implements a system of **interrupt priority levels**.
 These levels enable the CPU to defer the handling of low-priority interrupts without masking all interrupts and make it possible for a high-priority interrupt to preempt the execution of a low-priority interrupt.

 #### DMA

-For a device that does large transfers, such as a disk drive, it seems wasteful to use an expensive general-purpose processor to watch status bits and to feed data into a controller register one byte at a time—a process termed programmed I/O (PIO).
+For a device that does large transfers, such as a disk drive, it seems wasteful to use an expensive general-purpose processor to watch status bits and to feed data into a controller register one byte at a time—a process termed **programmed I/O**(PIO).
 Computers avoid burdening the main CPU with PIO by offloading some of this work to a special-purpose processor called a **direct memory-access** (DMA, 直接内存访问) controller.

 In summary, DMA is used to avoid programmed I/O for large data movement and it bypasses CPU to transfer data directly between I/O device and memory.